3 minute read.

-You didn’t hear it here first, but self-directed investing is a global phenomenon and New Zealand has joined the movement.
-ANZ and ASB brokerage apps were among the first generation to get Kiwis interested in doing their own investing, paving the way for brilliant challengers like Simplicity, InvestNow, Smartshares, and now Hatch.
+You didn’t hear it here first, but self-directed investing is a global phenomenon, and New Zealand has joined the movement.
+ANZ and ASB brokerage apps were among the first generation to get Kiwis interested in doing their own investing, paving the way for brilliant challengers like Simplicity, InvestNow, Sharesies, and now Hatch.

 Think that’s it?
 Think again.
 Financial revolutions don’t just happen overnight, and more and more challengers are joining this space.
 We love to see new startups and existing financial institutions working together to make all Kiwis better off.

-This is what we know: investors are loving the increased range of investment offerings available in New Zealand.
-Thanks to innovators, we’re finally servicing the needs of a new generation of investors who want to manage their own investments.
-Just look to Australia for proof: Stake, SelfWealth, Stockspot, and Raiz all have their fair slice of the market, and new challengers will undoubtedly join them.
-In the US, Robinhood has just jumped to 5 million users in under 5 years, eclipsing E*Trade’s 3.5 million.
-Revolut, with its fingers in an increasing number of pies, is launching a commission-free share trading platform, allowing anyone to invest in listed companies without the steep fees.
-Even traditional banks such as JP Morgan Chase are responding by slashing fees and revamping technology to better service this new, engaged investor.
+Investors love the increased range of investment offerings available in New Zealand.
+Thanks to innovators, we’re finally servicing the needs of a new generation of investors who want to manage their investments.
+Just look to Australia for proof: Stake, SelfWealth, Stockspot, and Raiz all have their fair slice of the market.
+In the US, Robinhood has just jumped to 5 million users in under five years, eclipsing E*Trade’s 3.5 million.
+Even traditional banks such as JP Morgan Chase are responding by slashing fees and revamping technology to serve this new, engaged investor better.

 We say it’s about time.

 Self-directed investing: more than just a trend